JorjaFox/website/content/_posts-old-blog/2010-05-13-csi-files-david-rambo.md

 Kristine Huntley of <a href="http://csifiles.com">CSI Files</a> got the chance to talk to David Rambo about this season (and next).
 There was a brief mention of Jorja:

-<blockquote><strong>CSI Files: Jorja Fox</strong> has been in quite a few episodes this season.
+<blockquote>**CSI Files: Jorja Fox** has been in quite a few episodes this season.
 Any chance Sara Sidle will be back in the lab full time next season?

-<strong>Rambo:</strong> I don’t know the answer to that one.
+**Rambo:** I don’t know the answer to that one.
 But hasn’t it been great to see her back this season?</blockquote>

 For the full interview, visit <a href="http://csifiles.com">CSI Files</a>'s article -- <a href="http://www.csifiles.com/content/2010/05/interview-david-rambo/">Interview: David Rambo</a>.